Available MSc, BSc and PhD Semester Projects

 Projects on Machine Learning

-- Experience with implementing machine learning models
+- Practical experience with machine learning

-- Familiarity with adversarial examples is welcome
+- Familiarity with deep learning

 Other labs with cool projects on Machine Learning (we can always consider co-supervision):